Blue Guardian

 Is Copy Trading Permitted?

-Yes, when sourced from accounts legally tied to the holder.
-Copying is allowed between Blue Guardian accounts, from funded to evaluation and vice versa, and between internal and external accounts, subject to allocation limits.
+Yes, when the copied strategy comes from accounts legally tied to the holder.
+Copying can occur between Blue Guardian accounts, including funded to evaluation stages and vice versa, and it may also apply between internal and external accounts, subject to allocation limits.